The Big Road: Critical reception

 The Great Road is generally thought to be a leftist film for characteristics such as opposition against invasion and suppression, positive portray of lower classes, and collective violence.
-Director Sun Yu was a member of an underground film team headed by Xia Yan formed by the Communist Party of China – the team following the Soviet model after 1917.
+Director Sun Yu was a member of an underground film team headed by Xia Yan formed by the Chinese Communist Party – the team following the Soviet model after 1917.
 The scholar Chris Berry compares the Chinese leftist films of the thirties, including The Big Road, to the third cinema for their similar characteristics of anti-imperialism and lower class portrayals.
 The film uses popular entertainment – songs, slapstick comedy and romance – to rally audiences to the leftist cause, and it is the first Chinese film that features workers as the protagonists.
 The names of the characters alone show strong tight to the people of the grassroot class.

 The Big Road was among leftist films criticized or denounced by left-wing filmmakers and critics of the day due to depictions of pre-Japanese aggression of country life as peaceful.
 Leftists felt the film whitewashed the evils of the KMT government.
 For example, shots of the KMT government flag and KMT troops fight the Japanese invaders.
 As Situ Huimin recalls: "We denounced him as surrendering to the KMT as he [Sun Yu] did not clearly show his anti-KMT position in the film".

 Scholar Hye Seung Chung suggests that The Big Road is an allegory of Sino-Korean unity, founded upon a common resistance against the Japanese Empire when the film's Chinese release.
 Actor Jin Yan (Kim Yôm) embodies the anticolonial spirit through his performance in resistance films such as The Big Road.
 The film provided Kim with an alternative avenue to express anti-Japanese sentiments held by Koreans whose freedom of speech, native language, and historical traditions were lost or forbidden in occupied Korea.